THEXN/TShock/All-permissions.md

-# This is auto generated < And old, will be updated when we release the next one. >
+# This is auto generated

 Commands in parenthesis are aliases.

 ## <a name="causeevents">causeevents
 **Description:** None
-**Commands:** /dropmeteor /star /itemdrop(/idrop) /fullmoon /bloodmoon /invade
+**Commands:** /dropmeteor /star /fullmoon /bloodmoon /invade

 ## <a name="canbuild">canbuild
 **Description:** Required to be able to build (modify tiles and liquid)